Menstrual Cycle Stewardship:

 Someone who no longer bleeds but still resonates with cyclical living

-Someone who’s about learning how you can more lovingly work with your body, not against it
+Someone who’s curious about learning how you can more lovingly work with your body, not against it

 Cycle Stewardship welcomes you, whoever and wherever, you are.